 How to Make Infused Rose Oil

 This recipe uses infused rose oil.
+Which I also use to make these DIY Rose Petal Bath Bombs.

 To make the rose salve quickly and easily, you can purchase rose infused oil already made.
 Just be sure to get one that doesn’t have artificial fragrance or parfum, which could be made with chemicals.
 I like this organic rose oil.